 On February 15, 2022 the third Public Hearing was held to receive public input on all draft maps, receive and file oral and written testimony from the prior community meetings and public hearings.
-The City Council selected Map 115 on a 7-0 vote for Introduction and First Reading at the March 1, 2022 City Council meeting.
-The second reading and adoption of the Ordinance approving a final map is scheduled for the March 15, 2022 City Council meeting.
+The City Council selected Map 115 on a 7-0 vote for Introduction and First Reading at the March 1, 2022 City Council meeting and second reading and adoption of the Ordinance at the March 15, 2022 City Council meeting.